maarten-pennings/6502/3eeprom/README.md

 > You should typically configure the terminal to have a per character or per line delay when sending files.
 > I use a line delay of 25ms.

-Two example scripts are given.
-The first [script](eeprom-programmer/inx-loop.txt) uses series of `write` commands.
-The second [script](eeprom-programmer/main33inc-isr44inc.txt) is more elaborated.
+Some example scripts are given.
+Two [inx-loop](eeprom-programmer/inx-loop.txt) and [stx-inx-loop](eeprom-programmer/stx-inx-loop.txt) uses series of `write` commands.
+The third [script](eeprom-programmer/main33inc-isr44inc.txt) is more elaborated.
 It uses streaming mode, `echo` commands to keep track of progress, and verifies if writing was succesful.
 It is the same program that we used in the [previous chapter](../2emulation/README.md#8-Test-IRQ).
 We used it for the experiment started in the next section.

-## 6502 with EEPROM - program
+## 6502 with EEPROM and Nano

+In this section, we are going to load an EEPROM with a program, hook the EEPROM to the 6502 and let it run.
+To confirm correctness, we trace it with a Nano.
+The Nano thus also acts as clock.

-We use the same program as in the previous section.
+For the 6502, we use the third program from the previous section.
 The main loop increments zero pages address 33 and the ISR routine (when an interrupt occurs) increments zero page address 44.